 So how can you get past the fear and make a change?
-It’s simple.
-At least how I do it is simple (there are a lot of ways to get past fear).
+There are a lot of ways to get past fear.
+For me it’s simple.
 I arm myself with as much information as possible, a) to make sure I know what I’m getting into and that I’m fully educated and prepared for what is going to happen, and b) so I can envision what will happen if I succeed, or if I fail.
 And then, I give in to the process and let the cards fall where they may.

 It’s simple, but not easy.

-But I do it anyway.
+Is it easy?
+No, change and adaptation it’s not always easy.
+But there’s tremendous power in doing it anyway.
 Why?
-Because the fear of living with regrets, of not moving forward, of not trying new things, of being a laggard is almost always greater than the fear of change for me.
+Because the fear of living with regrets, of not moving forward, of not trying new things, of being a laggard can be greater than the fear of change itself.
 There is always fear, the question just becomes what scares you more and what makes you act (or not).